-If you click on it, a field will open.
+Underneath, a field will open.

 On our “Home” page, you will find up-to-date information.

-Below that are 4 smaller fields.
+Below that are smaller fields with latest news and events.

 As well as the “Home” page there are many subpages.

-We call these groups ‘menus’.
+We call these groups “menus”.

 You will find the main topics in the large menu at the top.